 Working with independent contractors, meanwhile, can have many benefits: The ability to run a lean and scalable operation without the extensive reporting structure that employees bring with them at the time of hiring.

 However, the tradeoff for such an agile workplace is a talent base that's potentially inconsistent, and that may be subject to imbalance.
 Carefully measure up each position against the Common Law Rules before you install a candidate in the job, so they'll be classified correctly once they're in-house.
+Additionally, payroll software helps prevent fraud and ensures correct classification of employees.

 It's time to pay the piper